jgagne/ten2-25-pscc/README.md

 #### My Name Is…

-Create a web-type version of your first assignment, My Name Is… specimen, converting your drawn type specimens to web fonts (via Google Fonts) and using the [CSS locks]() technique for responsive web typography.
+Create a responsive design version of your first assignment, My Name Is… specimen, converting your drawn type specimens to web fonts (via Google Fonts) and using the [CSS locks]() technique for responsive web typography.

 - Add an image (PNG) of your original My Name Is… specimen sketch (process)
 - Add a [colophon](https://themillions.com/2015/03/praise-the-colophon-twenty-notes-on-type.html) with typeface information, design notes, and something about the designer.